shea256/flask-app-generator/README.md

+# How to autogenerate Flask apps

+First, make sure you have python, pip, git, the heroku toolbelt, virtualenv, and virtualenvwrapper.

 To create a Flask app with hosting on github and heroku:

 	python generator.py --githubuser=<githubuser> create APP_NAME

+Options:

++'githubuser='
++'githubproject='
++'herokuapp='
++'novirtualenvwrapper'
++'useexistingherokuapp'

 To add a Facebook login system to your app: